hissingshark/retrOSMCmk2/README.md

 # retrOSMCmk2
-The RetroPie installer for OSMC on the Vero4k/Vero4K+
+The latest RetroPie installer for OSMC

 ---
+## Supports
+1. RPi Zero, 1, 2, 3;
+2. Vero4k/Vero4K+.

+---
 ## Function
-1. Install and launch the RetroPie-Setup scripts, to make a RetroPie system on your OSMC box (Vero4K/Vero4K+);
+1. Install and launch the RetroPie-Setup scripts, to make a RetroPie system on a supported OSMC box;
 2. Install a launcher addon, to start EmulationStation from Kodi;
 3. Perform updating of the above utilities.